neighbor-bear/fceux-for-retrogame/readme.md

 ## Cheats

-*Adapted from FCEUX upstream help thay you can [see here](http://fceux.com/web/help/CheatSearch.html)*
+*Adapted from FCEUX upstream help that you can [see here](http://fceux.com/web/help/CheatSearch.html)*

 By default cheat files (.cht) are stored in the "cheats" subdirectory under the base FCEUX (`$HOME/.fceux/cheats`).
 The files are in a simple plain-text format.
 Each line represents a one-byte memory patch.
 The format is as follows(text in brackets [] represents optional parameters):